rio-labs/rio/rio/snippets/snippet-files/howtos/debugging-setup.md

 # How can I debug a Rio app?

-Debugging Rio apps from Visual Studio Code is easy.
+Visual Studio Code can debug Rio apps with minimal configuration.
 Just create a new launch configuration in your `.vscode/launch.json` file, and use the `module` key to point VScode to Rio.

 In VScode: